filamentphp/filament/packages/forms/docs/03-fields/03-select.md

     ->relationship(relationshipName: 'author', titleAttribute: 'full_name')
 ```

-Alternatively, you can use the `getOptionLabelFromRecordUsing()` method to transform the selected option's Eloquent model into a label.
+Alternatively, you can use the `getOptionLabelFromRecordUsing()` method to transform an option's Eloquent model into a label:

 ```php
 use Filament\Forms\Components\Select;